-Dada was an early 20th century art movement which began in Europe.
+Dada was an early 20th-century art movement that began in Europe.
 Dada art had a rough, sardonic edge to it which sought to challenge preconceived notions of reality and mock authority with absurdity.
 This was a direct correlation to the Great War and the cultural values these artists found themselves surrounded by.

-In 1916, Switzerland was neutral when it came to the Great War which raged throughout Europe.
+In 1916, Switzerland was neutral when it came to the Great War (World War I) which raged throughout Europe.
 This would later be known as the First World War, and much of the world was in a disastrous upheaval.
 Politicians were lying and soldiers were dying.
 It was during this time that in Zürich, and also New York, a new cultural and artistic movement had formed, later to spread in the main countries of France and Germany.
-Strangely enough, not one natural born Swiss helped start the Dada movement; the artists there were brought together by their abhorrence of the war as well as fear being forced to serve in it (Hunter, 167).
+Strangely enough, not one natural-born Swiss helped start the Dada movement; the artists there were brought together by their abhorrence of the war as well as fear of being forced to serve in it (Hunter, 167).

 Among these artists were Tristan Tzara, Hans Arp, Hugo Ball, Hannah Hoch and Richard Huelsenbeck (Elger, 8).
 Dadaism was different than anything the world had seen before: an essentially nihilistic group that’s principles based around intentional irrationality, cynicism, and anarchy.
 The basis was to reject laws of beauty, as well as social organization and the bourgeoisie, namely on art itself.
 Along with the ironic sense of anti-art, the Dadaists also directed their repulsion at World War I and rebelled against the materialist values that had brought it about (Rubin, 12).